 What to Look for in a Mortgage Lender

-Once you figure out the type of mortgage you want, you’ll need to start looking for a mortgage lender to work with.
-Unfortunately, not all mortgage lenders will view your application in the same way, so it’s good to do your research.
+Once you figure out the type of mortgage you want, you will need to start looking for a mortgage lender to work with.
+Unfortunately, not all mortgage lenders will view your application in the same way, so it is good to do your research.

 Look for a lender that has good reviews and a solid reputation for helping prospective buyers get into their homes quickly.
 Then, research the mortgage rates each lender is offering currently.

-This will help you narrow down your choices and identify lenders that you’ll want to submit applications with.
+This will help you narrow down your choices and identify lenders that you will want to submit applications with.

 How to Apply for a Mortgage

-Once you have a few lenders in mind, you’ll be ready to start filling out your application.
+Once you have a few lenders in mind, you will be ready to start filling out your application.
 As a general rule, try to examine your finances before you start applying for loans.

 Check your credit score and see where you stand.
 The higher it is, the easier it will be to qualify for a good loan.
-If it’s on the low side, try to build it up by paying down your outstanding debts before applying for a mortgage.
+If it is on the low side, try to build it up by paying down your outstanding debts before applying for a mortgage.